SmartAdvisorOnline

 Start with WireGuard, verify a clean region story, and make sure your available speed stays above the practical 4K range with low jitter.
 On TVs that reconnect strangely, test IKEv2 if supported.

-Updated on 11 Mar 2026.
-We refresh this guide as Max changes region logic, device behavior, and streaming diagnostics.
+Updated on 1 July 2026.
+We refresh this guide as Max changes region logic, device behaviour, and streaming diagnostics.

 Last verified by SmartAdvisorOnline Lab: